Ashley Coulston

-Ashley Mervyn Coulston is an Australian convicted triple murderer serving three consecutive sentences of life imprisonment for a 1992 triple murder in Burwood in Melbourne and the attempted abduction and robbery of a couple on St Kilda Road in Melbourne several months later.
+Ashley Mervyn Coulston is an Australian triple murderer serving three consecutive sentences of life imprisonment for a 1992 triple murder in Burwood in the eastern suburbs of Melbourne.
+He also attempted to abduct and rob a couple on St Kilda Road in inner Melbourne several months later.
 The failed abduction attempt led police to his involvement in the triple murder.

 Early life

 Coulston grew up on his family's dairy farm in Tangambalanga.
 His family were described as law abiding.
-On 19 April 1971 Coulston, aged 14 years and armed with a .22 rifle, abducted from a house next to the Tangambalanga school, two female school teachers, Halinka Watson (20) and her colleague Carol Scott (21), whom he had kept under surveillance prior to the abduction.
+On 19 April 1971, Coulston, aged 14 years and armed with a .22 rifle, abducted two female school teachers from a house next to the Tangambalanga school.
+He had planned the abduction in advance, keeping the teachers, Halinka Watson (20) and Carol Scott (21), under surveillance prior to the abduction.
 He stole some money and forced the two women into one of their cars and made them drive him interstate towards Sydney.
 At 5am the next day, the vehicle stopped at a Gundagai roadhouse for food.
 The women escaped and attracted attention to their situation.
 Arrested, Coulston was sent by the Children's Court to Turana Youth Training Centre.
-Publicity of the abductions made the family sell its farm a year or so later and move interstate to New South Wales buying a dairy in Kyogle.
-Later, his father retired selling the dairy and moved to a property on Brisbane's southern outskirts.
+Publicity following the abductions made his family sell the farm a year or so later and move interstate to New South Wales, buying a dairy in Kyogle.
+Later his father retired, selling the dairy and moving to a property on Brisbane's southern outskirts.
 Coulston joined his family in Brisbane in 1979.